Good 4 U: United Kingdom

 In the United Kingdom, "Good 4 U" was also a commercial success.
-The song accumulated over 1 million streams in its first three days in the United Kingdom.
-The song debuted at number two on the UK Singles Chart, marking Rodrigo's second top-10 song and third top-20 song in the country.
+The song accumulated over one million streams in its first three days in the country.
+It debuted at number two on the UK Singles Chart, marking Rodrigo's second top-10 song and third top-20 song in the country.
 In its second week, the song topped the chart, becoming Rodrigo's second number-one single after "Drivers License".
-"Good 4 U" became one of the biggest chart-topping singles in the UK in 2021, gathering more than 117,000 units sold in its second week, including 13.5 million streams, to reach number one.
+"Good 4 U" became one of the UK's biggest chart-topping singles in 2021, gathering more than 117,000 units sold in its second week, including 13.5 million streams, to reach number one.
 It topped the charts for five consecutive weeks, in the fourth of which it became the first rock song to reach such a feat since Evanescence's "Bring Me to Life" (2003).
-In its seventh week, the song was dethroned by Ed Sheeran's "Bad Habits" dropping down to number 2 on the UK Singles Chart.
-After ten weeks within the top ten on the UK Charts, "Good 4 U" dropped out of the top ten charting at number 12.
+In its seventh week, the song was dethroned by Ed Sheeran's "Bad Habits", dropping down to number two on the UK Singles Chart.
+After 10 weeks within the top 10 on the UK Charts, "Good 4 U" fell to number 12.
 "Good 4 U" spent a total of 25 weeks inside the UK Top 40 in 2021.
-At the end of the year, it was reported that "Good 4 U" had been streamed a total of 167 million times in the UK as well as being the second biggest song in the UK in 2021 by selling 1,390,000 copies.
-"Good 4 U" spent a total of 61 weeks on the UK Top 100 and has since been certified 4× Platinum for 2,400,000 units.
+At the end of the year, it was reported that "Good 4 U" had been streamed a total of 167 million times and was the UK's second biggest song of 2021, selling 1,390,000 copies.
+"Good 4 U" spent a total of 61 weeks in the UK Top 100 and has since been certified quintuple Platinum by the British Phonographic Industry (BPI) for shipments equaling three million units.
 The song has also been streamed a total of 253 million times.

 Worldwide

-In Ireland "Good 4 U" scored Rodrigo's second number-one song on the Official Irish Singles Chart, following "Drivers License".
+In Ireland, "Good 4 U" scored Rodrigo's second number-one song on the Irish Singles Chart, following "Drivers License".
 With this, all singles from Sour had entered the top 10 of the chart.
 The song spent five consecutive weeks at number one in Ireland.
-"Good 4 U" further topped the singles chart in New Zealand and Singapore.
+"Good 4 U" further topped the singles charts in New Zealand and Singapore.
 In Australia, "Good 4 U" debuted at number two on the ARIA Singles Chart, after which it rose to number one upon the impact of Sour.
 "Good 4 U" spent six consecutive weeks at number one in Australia.

 Impact

-British rock magazine Kerrang! stated that "Good 4 U" leads the commercial comeback of rock music in 2020–2021, noting how it is the first rock record since Evanescence's 2003 single "Bring Me to Life" to spend four or more weeks atop the UK Singles chart, alongside chart success of other rock-adjacent artists, such as Willow Smith, Machine Gun Kelly, Måneskin, and Miley Cyrus.
-Slate admired Rodrigo's versatility and proclaimed that she "might be the dying genre's best hope", pinpointing that "Good 4 U" is the "most up-the-middle rock song to top the [U.S.] Hot 100 in a decade or more".
+British rock magazine Kerrang! stated that "Good 4 U" leads the commercial comeback of rock music in 2020 and 2021, noting how it is the first rock record since Evanescence's 2003 single "Bring Me to Life" to spend four or more weeks atop the UK Singles chart, alongside chart success of other rock-adjacent artists, such as Willow Smith, Machine Gun Kelly, Måneskin, and Miley Cyrus.
+Slate admired Rodrigo's versatility and proclaimed that she "might be the dying genre's best hope", pinpointing that "Good 4 U" is the "most up-the-middle rock song to top the [US] Hot 100 in a decade or more".